schappim/mBot-Gitbook/section-4-chapter-20-the-distanceproximity-sensor.md

 This was just another example of how we can get input from sensors and then manipulate that input arithmetically in order to produce a desired behaviour.
 We are going to work more with the ultrasonic sensor later on in this crash course.
 For the time being, let's move on and talk about the if and if-else control structure.

-### Exercise 4.21.1
+### Exercises

-Modify the program shown in image 4.21.3 so that the LEDs have the opposite behaviour: their intensity increases, instead of decreasing, as the target object is getting closer, and vice versa.
+Exercise 4.21.1: Modify the program shown in image 4.21.3 so that the LEDs have the opposite behaviour: their intensity increases, instead of decreasing, as the target object is getting closer, and vice versa.

-### Question 4.21.1
+### Questions

-What is the way of operation of the distance/proximity sensor?
+Question 4.21.1: What is the way of operation of the distance/proximity sensor?

 A. The transmitter emits a specific tone and the receiver picks up the distortion of the tone.